 Drawing MI101 Master control panel layout shows recorders in the master panel, however Specification 23 09 11, pg 59, pp 2.12 “Recorders” is listed as “Not Used” please advise which is correct.

 Recorders are not required at the master control panel.
+Provided, as is the case with most systems, that the data which has traditionally been recorded on a "circle chart" is logged via a computer-based logging system (typically referred to as SCADA, although the VA does not allow any "C" (control) via the remote logging system.)

 Drawing MI101 Master control Panel layout shows item 14, Smoke Density Monitor (When Specified), and specification 23 09 11, pg 58, pp 2.8 “Boiler Stack Opacity Monitors” lists the devices as “Not required”.
 Since the opacity monitors and recorders are not required, will the control panel still be required to be 12’ wide?